RedfishGroup/firebase_worker_queue/README.md

 <a name="watchQueueAsync"></a>

 ## watchQueueAsync(ref, cb, [status])
-Watch the queue, but only accept one async task at a tiime
+Watch the queue, and only accept one async task at a time.
+  This will waiit for the callback to finish before notifying that another task is avaliable.

 **Kind**: global function